Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 Wherever your customer is.

-The persona, the context, and the cart move with the customer.
-The conversation that starts in one place continues on the other without losing context or noting customer preferences along the way.
+The persona, the context, and the cart move with the customer, so a conversation that starts in one place carries on in another without losing the thread or the preferences gathered along the way.

-The four below are configurators we've delivered or modelled.
-The same architecture extends to any product type where the customer is choosing across multiple variables, with quantity rules, allergens, exclusions, or preference waterfalls.
+The four below are configurators we have built or modelled.
+The same architecture extends to any product where the customer is choosing across several variables, whether quantity rules, allergens, exclusions, preference waterfalls, or fit and measurements.

 Food brands